tommy-thai/Senior-Data-Engineer-Tech-Task/README.md

 Make sure that your queries can be run against the database created in the ETL.

+### Additional SQL challenge
+Please upload the `50000 Sales Records.csv` [(download link)](https://drive.google.com/file/d/1g0nZAHn46gEBUmoPaMVhAIF9t7-55AsA/view?usp=sharing) into your database/data warehouse.

+Write SQL queries to answer the following questions:

+•	Retrieve total sales revenue, number of units sold, and average price per unit for each item type for the first quarter of 2017.
+•	Identify the top 3 item types by sales revenue for each region in the last quarter.
+•	Calculate the year-over-year growth in sales revenue for each item type.

 ## Deliverables
 1. [ ] **Python ETL** - A Python ETL pipeline script `main.py` that is ready to run.
+2. [ ] **DB file(s)** - If you used a local DB platform, include all relevant DB files.
-2. [ ] **Unit Tests** - A collection of unit tests for your ETL pipeline.
+3. [ ] **Unit Tests** - A collection of unit tests for your ETL pipeline.
-3. [ ] **SQL** - SQL schema creation file and any additional SQL query files.
+4. [ ] **SQL** - SQL schema creation file and any additional SQL query files.
-4. [ ] **SQL Answers** - Answers to the SQL analysis challenge questions in a Markdown file, including the SQL queries used.
+5. [ ] **SQL Answers** - Answers to the SQL analysis challenge questions in a Markdown file, including the SQL queries used.
-5. [ ] **Evidence** - Evidence of successful ETL processing, such as unit test outputs, screenshots, and data files.
+6. [ ] **Evidence** - Evidence of successful ETL processing, such as unit test outputs, screenshots, and data files.
-6. [ ] **README** - A detailed README.md that includes all required documentation.
+7. [ ] **README** - A detailed README.md that includes all required documentation.
-7. [ ] Any additional documentation you think would be helpful for understanding your approach.
+8. [ ] Any additional documentation you think would be helpful for understanding your approach.

 ## Evaluation Criteria
 1. [ ] **Code Quality**: Efficient data manipulation with Python and SQL.
 Clear, well-structured code that follows best practice to a reasonable extent.